AlexanderOsborne/viewing_party/README.md

 Several helper scripts have been created.

-This command will setup your container.
-It will exit gracefully if docker is inproperly installed
+This command will wind down any containers and setup your containers and database.
+It will exit gracefully if docker is inproperly installed.
+Once this runs you must run ```docker-compose up``` to relaunch your container.

 ```
 /bin/docker/setup
 ```